nylen/node-wp-hooks/README.md

 See `index.test.js` for more examples and information.

 Future **major versions** of this library may change the behavior around asynchronous computations.
-The current behavior works, but requires adhering to a non-obvious convention and can be difficult to understand and use effectively.
+Currently this mostly works (with the exception of `doingFilter` and `didFilter`), but requires adhering to a non-obvious convention and can be difficult to understand and use effectively.